Cal-CS-61A-Staff/seating/README.md

-## About
+# Exam Seating App

-This app assigns seats to students, taking some basic preferences into account, It emails those seats to students, and creates seating charts that can be used by staff, or projected to be used by students.
+This app assigns seats to students, taking some basic preferences into account, It allows students to log in with their Ok account and/or for emails to be sent, and creates seating charts that can be used by staff, or projected to be used by students.

 ## Roster Photos